 The story of Ken McElroy had to do with frustration over law enforcement's shortcomings, the solidarity of a town, and a man who got what was coming to him.

 “I heard shooting and got down.
 Didn’t see a thing.”
-That’s the response investigators repeatedly received when they questioned people over the death of Ken McElroy.
+This was the response investigators received time and time again when they questioned residents of the small community of Skidmore, Missouri about the death of Ken McElroy.

 After dropping out of school in the eighth grade, it didn’t take long for Ken McElroy to fall into a life of delinquency.
 What started with hunting raccoons escalated into petty crime until McElroy ultimately emerged as a full-fledged criminal.

 According to Fox2Now, McElroy’s status as the “town bully” may have been something of an understatement.
 While he was charged 21 times in theft cases, he never saw any time behind bars — usually because he intimidated any witnesses.
 But it only gets worse from there.

 McElroy raped a 12-year-old girl, but managed to avoid statutory rape charges by divorcing his wife and marrying the young girl when she was 14 and pregnant with his child.
 To get the girl’s parents to agree to the marriage, McElroy set their house on fire and shot their dog.